tj5miniop/linux-tkg-cachified/README.md

-Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support and optimisations, with many patches from CachyOS and other great places in the linux community.
+### Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support and optimisations, with many patches from CachyOS and other great places in the linux community.

-Patches from -
+## Patches from -

 https://github.com/CachyOS/kernel-patches - Cachy OS Specific Patches
 https://github.com/whitehara/kernel-patch-fedora - Whiehara's collection of patches, this honestly saves me a bunch of time!

+### How will this repo be updated - ,

+Everyday, GitHub Actions will build and release kernels automatically whenever a new version comes out.
+### However,

+This will always release the latest versions, which will (probably) not have been tested.
+To avoid any issues, please use the 'stable' stream of releases instead of the 'latest' release branch (links to come!)

 ### Differences to TKG-Kernel